-Covid-19: Out & Out is transitioning to in-person activities, following Step 3 of the Provincial guidelines.
-For example, biking, hiking, city walks, kayaking, and yoga in the park are all great ways to get out and socialize in a physically distanced way.
+Covid-19: Out & Out has both in-person and virtual activities, all following the Provincial guidelines.
+For example, biking, hiking, city walks, kayaking, and yoga in the park are great ways to get out and socialize in a physically distanced way.
 Meanwhile, meditation, card games, cooking, and group chats are good online events.
-And some indoor activities will also be starting.
-Sadly, our larger Club-hosted events such as Jamboree are cancelled until they can be held safely and in compliance with public health regulations.
+Indoor activities recently started for card nights.
+We hope our larger Club-hosted events such as Jamboree will be coming back in 2022.
 Specific details are available in the members-only area of the website.

 Most activities are led by one or two volunteer leaders.
 There could be a sporting or fitness activity in the city (cycling, rollerblading, baseball game, yoga class), a day trip (hiking, berry picking, museum visit, winery tour, skiing), a chance to socialize (board games evening, restaurant brunch, potluck dinner, sing-along movie night, euchre tournament), or a longer trip (camping weekend, educational workshop, canoeing in Algonquin).
 These activities are free where possible, and provided at cost where necessary.
 Carpooling is often organized for out-of-city activities, with members asked to share transportation expenses.